 At High Meadow School, Physical Education incorporates non-competitive and competitive athletic experiences that develop strength, balance, dexterity, coordination, endurance, concentration, and self-discipline.

-Students play team sports and New Games, learn calisthenics and practice focusing through mindfulness activities.
-Behavioral strengths such as team-building, graceful winning and losing, leadership and persistence encouraged through discussion as well as the choice of activities.
+Students play team sports and New Games, learn calisthenics, and practice focus through mindfulness activities.
+Behavioral strengths such as team-building, graceful winning and losing, leadership, and persistence are encouraged through discussion as well as through selection of activities.